aws/aws-cdk-rfcs/text/0374-jsii-ts-version.md

-lot more release lines than other AWS products offer, and it would not be reasonable to uphold the [AWS SDKs and Tools maintenance policy][aws-policy], as it requires offering full support (features and bug fixes) for "Generally Available" releases for a minimum of 24 months.
+lot more release lines than other AWS products offer, and it would not be reasonable to uphold the [AWS SDKs and Tools maintenance policy][aws-policy], as it requires offering full support (features and bug fixes) for "Generally Available" releases for a minimum of 24 months (this would require providing full support for 8 different releases, and back-porting automation is likely to be difficult due to the amount of breaking changes in the [TypeScript] compiler API between releases).
 Diverging from this [policy][aws-policy] is a significant change that customers may not expect.

 ### What is the technical solution (design) of this feature?